Tender Potato Rolls ~ With Real Potatoes

 - 2 large eggs, room temp

-- 4¼ cups unbleached all-purpose flour, plus more as needed 531 g
+- 5 cups unbleached all-purpose flour, plus more as needed 625g

 Instructions

-- Proof Yeast: Stir yeast into cooled potato-milk mixture.
+- Proof the Yeast: Stir yeast into the cooled potato-milk mixture.
 Let sit 5–10 minutes until foamy.

-- First Rise: Place dough in an oiled bowl, turn to coat, and cover.
-Let rise in a warm place until doubled, ~1 hour.
+- First Rise: Place dough in a greased bowl, turn to coat, cover with a towel or plastic wrap, and let rise in a warm place until doubled, about 1 hour.
+(Try a turned-off oven with a pan of hot water.)

-- Pan Rolls: Place rolls on greased baking sheets (12 per half-sheet for separate rolls or 12 per 9×13-inch pan for touching rolls), points down for crescents.
+- Pan the Rolls: Place rolls on a greased 9×13-inch pan (12 per pan for touching rolls) or half-sheet pan (12 per sheet for non-touching rolls), points down for crescents.
+Cover loosely and let rise until puffy, about 1 hour.

 Notes

-- Storage: Store in an airtight container at room temperature for 2 days or refrigerate for 5 days.
-Reheat before serving.
+- Storage: Store in an airtight container at room temperature for 2 days, refrigerate for 5 days, or freeze for 1 month.
+Thaw, reheat at 300°F for 5–7 minutes, and brush with butter.

 - Freezing: Freeze baked rolls for 1 month.
 Thaw, reheat, and brush with butter.